 Master Metaphors

-The Banyan Project is organized around three master metaphors: the banyan tree, call-and-response music, and community organizing.
+The Banyan Project is organized around three master metaphors: the banyan tree, call and response, and community organizing.
 Each offers insight into the Project.

 Banyan Tree

-In the metaphorical banyan, the main trunk — the Banyan Project — will provide the DNA that defines the standards for all the tree’s widely distributed community news co-ops, the subsidiary trunks that support the Banyan canopy.
-As with the biological banyan, the news Banyan will achieve this without tightly controlling the direction of growth; growth will happen opportunistically, where fertile soil is welcoming to new journalism efforts.
-Thus the Banyan Project’s character is also akin to that of the World Wide Web, with its main trunk taking a role akin to that of the World Wide Web Consortium, ensuring the integrity of journalistic and software standards shared by the subsidiary trunks.
+The conversation yielded a new model for community news co-ops that fits the web/tree metaphor beautifully.
+The model’s DNA defines standards for Banyan community news co-ops wherever they take root and become subsidiary trunks that support an enlarging Banyan canopy.
+As with the biological banyan, the news Banyan will achieve this without tightly controlling the direction of growth; growth will happen opportunistically, where fertile soil is welcoming to the tendrils of new journalism efforts.
+Banyan’s DNA will also ensure the integrity of journalistic and software standards shared by the subsidiary trunks.

 Trust growing out of integrity is what fertilizes this organism’s growth.
 Banyan’s model is based on consumer cooperative ownership because co-ops are the most trustworthy form of business enterprise: News co-ops will develop from readers who choose to become co-op members — the Banyan model is structured so there will be no conflict between the interests of a news co-op’s managers and the interests of the readers the co-op serves.
 The entire structure of the model must be grounded in integrity, and every decision that’s made must be examined for its impact on Banyan’s trustworthiness.